L0g0rhythm/L0g0rhythm/README.md

 ### 🛰️ Research Philosophy

-Security should evolve from reactive defense to autonomous resilience.
+Security must evolve from reactive defense to autonomous resilience.

-The future of cybersecurity lies in intelligent systems capable of detecting, adapting and responding to threats without human latency.
+The next generation of cybersecurity will rely on intelligent systems capable of detecting, adapting and responding to threats without human latency.

-My work explores architectures where artificial intelligence and multi-agent coordination build self-healing security infrastructures.
+My research explores architectures where artificial intelligence and multi-agent coordination create resilient and self-healing security infrastructures.

 </div>